 In the example below, movement is created by the slightly curved lines and the overlapping colors.
 Both effects enhance the movement because the lines are unstable and the gradient blurs the lines instead of being static.

 Principles of Design: Proportion

-Proportion is the sense of unity created when all the elements in a composition relate well with each other.
+Proportion in the principles of design is the sense of unity created when all the elements in a composition relate well with each other.
 Proportion is mostly about scale and size when two elements are compared.
 For instance, in art and drawing, proportion is important for the elements to look realistic.
-Proportion doesn’t necessarily refer to the size of one element but to the relationship of two or more elements.
+Proportion as a principle of design doesn’t necessarily refer to the size of one element but to the relationship of two or more elements.

 In layout hierarchy, the proportion of the headline compared to the photo caption needs to be larger as the headline is the most important element.
 Smaller elements have less importance.
 When you achieve a good sense of proportion in a composition, it can add harmony and balance.

 Harmony as a principle of design is the sense of cohesiveness between the elements in a composition.
 The elements shouldn’t be exactly the same or completely different but related in some way.
 Color palettes or similar textures can create a sense of unity between different components.
 Using similarly shaped items will create harmony because they will seem related.

 Not enough or too much harmony can make a design dull; there needs to be some kind of variety for it to be visually interesting.

 Variety in the principles of design is about creating visual interest that will keep viewers engaged with your design.
 Holding their attention and guiding them through the composition will create a powerful user experience.

 Variety adds something interesting to the composition to create contrast and tension.
 For instance, mixing organic shapes with geometric shapes adds variety.
 This concept should reinforce the message you are trying to communicate in your design—otherwise, it can look pointless.